derekyang7/ign_reviews/README.md

 # ign_reviews

-Analyzed and graphed data from IGN reviews after scraping IGN website.\n Graphed the various game scores given my IGN for each specific console
+Analyzed and graphed data from IGN reviews after scraping IGN website.

+Graphed the various game scores given my IGN for each specific console